 3. Ask: "What is the culture like at your work?"

-4. Ask: "Will you be looking for an additional team member with (skills/experience) in the near future?"
+4. Ask: "Will your company be hiring for a role with (skills/experience) in the near future?"

-6. Ask: "Will you have a chance to enjoy (our town / some sightseeing) before going back?"
+6. Ask: "Do you have time to enjoy (our town/local attractions) before your trip back?"

-7. Ask: "May I contact you if I have further questions?"
+7. Ask: "May I reach out to you with further questions?"